Simonlee711/HiMAE/README.md

 ## BibTeX

-If this code is useful in your work, please cite the repository:
+If this code is useful in your work, please cite our work below:

 `ICLR`
 ```